CaptainKK09/Scraper/readme.md

 4 - write following commands one by one.

-pip install scrapy
+1. pip3 install scrapy
-pip install scrapy-zyte-api
+2. pip3 install scrapy-zyte-api
-pip install zyte-api
+3. pip3 install zyte-api
-pip install --upgrade pip
+4. pip3 install --upgrade pip
-pip install selenium
+5. pip3 install selenium
-pip install webdriver-manager
+6. pip3 install webdriver-manager

 5 - The start and the end dates (MM-DD-YYYY) are captured in the input_date.csv.
 You might need to specify the path where the file is on your setup.
 Please specify this on line #15 on wicourts.py